rust-lang/cargo/credential/cargo-credential-libsecret/README.md

 This credential provider is built-in to cargo as `cargo:libsecret`.

-It is available on Unix-like platforms such as Linux and the BSDs — except macOS, which uses its OS-specific keyring via the `cargo:macos-keychain` provider instead, and mobile platforms, where libsecret does not exist.
+It is available on Unix-like platforms such as Linux and the BSDs.
+Apple and mobile platforms either use their OS-specific keyring, or libsecret doesn't exist there.

 > This crate is maintained by the Cargo team, primarily for use by Cargo
 > and not intended for external use (except as a transitive dependency).
 This